 - Montessori Classroom Assistants Course: New!
 The Classroom Assistant’s Course is a practical approach to learning the philosophy and Montessori way of working in the classroom and school.
-Adult learners spend approximately 4 hours per week over four weeks discovering how to truly be a Montessori professional.
+Adult learners spend four weeks on their own schedule discovering how to truly be a Montessori professional.
 Through concise readings, online forums, short videos and assigned activities, they learn their role and the expectations of the job.
 Learn more about the Montessori Classroom Assistants Course.

 - Child Development Course: This 6 week course consists of an in-depth study of the stages of development (featuring a wonderful chart Maria Montessori drew in her 1941 course in India, faithfully copied by her friend and student Dr. Elisabeth Caspari) and the sensitive periods as they relate to current brain research.
 Learn more about the Child Development Course.

 - Early Reading and Writing Course: This 6 week course is designed to fill in some important gaps in your staff’s knowledge to successfully guide your children to develop their vocabulary and comprehend what they hear and read.
 Utilize the latest brain research and Montessori’s own concepts to read and write easily and well.
 Learn more about the Early Reading and Writing Course.

 - Early Preparation of the Mathematical Mind Course: From the beginnings of the six week Mathematical Mind course, we cover in depth the sequence of lessons that will take children from first knowledge of numeration through 10 all the way to memorization of the facts in the four operations.
 Learn more about the Mathematical Mind Course.

 - Montessori Foundations Course: New!
-The seven units of the six week Montessori Foundations Course is expansive and rich, offering you a great opportunity to learn what goes on in a Montessori classroom, what principles guide the day-to-day activities and why Montessori education is expanding all over the world!
+The seven units of the six week Montessori Foundations Course are expansive and rich, offering you a great opportunity to learn what goes on in a Montessori classroom, what principles guide the day-to-day activities and why Montessori education is expanding all over the world!
 Learn more about the Montessori Foundations Course.

 Professional Development Webinars – Online and Interactive